by Paul G. Hiebert

 Other studies have been concerned with conversion and individual responses to religious change.
 What leads a person to convert, and what changes does conversion affect in the beliefs and practices of an individual?
 Some have been afraid to view religious experiences such as conversion in terms of natural processes.
 To do so does not deny their spiritual importance.
 However, as Thomas Aquinas expressed in his famous dictum, "Grace does not suppress nature."
 To this, Paul Tournier adds: "Man belongs to nature by the will of God, and no spiritual experience, no matter how profound it may be, frees him from his natural state."
 A better understanding of the processes of conversion would be valuable to missionaries.

 A number of new areas of interest have arisen in anthropology.
-Cultural ecology looks at the relationship between a culture and its environment, expressive anthropology is the study of the arts and music, and mathematical anthropology is an attempt to understand human beings in terms of cybernetics and mathematical models.
+Cultural ecology looks at the relationship between a culture and its environment, expressive anthropology studies the arts and music, and mathematical anthropology attempts to understand human beings in terms of cybernetics and mathematical models.
 These are probably less important for missions than the rapidly expanding studies of complex and urban societies.
 Missions have been successful in tribal and peasant societies.
 With the world's rapid urbanization, missionaries are now looking for ways of reaching people in the turmoil of modern cities.

 The relationship between Christian mission and anthropology in the past century has been one of ambivalence.
 On the one hand, they shared a common interest in people, and anthropologists even sought the assistance of missionaries who had lived for long periods on the field.
 On the other hand, the two groups have been suspicious of each other's activities.
 It may surprise some, therefore, that anthropology in Britain had its origins in the broad Christian humanitarian movement of the nineteenth century.
 After slavery was abolished (1807-1833), those concerned with social reform turned their attention to questions of the welfare of the native peoples in the colonies.
 In 1834 a split occurred on how to protect the rights of the natives.
 One faction, including most missionaries, wanted to immediately grant them the full "privileges" of Western civilization.
 The other faction wanted to study them before "raising and protecting them".
 From that point on, missionaries and reformers too often pursued programs of planned change without perceiving the cultural contexts in which this change took place, while the anthropologists too often proceeded to study the people with little thought to how this knowledge could benefit the people.